shefali12-ab/shefali12-ab/README.md

  - ✔️ I’m familiar with **C and C++ Language.**
  - 🤞 I’m currently learning **Javascript and React JS.**
  - 🌱 I love designing illustrations on **Adobe Illustrator.**
- - 🌱 I love contributing in opensource projects as I think it gives me oppurtunity to part of someone else project and it will give great feeling when you add some feature and it will get accepted.
+ - 🌱 I love contributing in opensource projects as I think it gives me opportunity to be part of someone else project and it will give great feeling when you add some feature and it will get accepted.
  - ⚡ Books, Art, Music and exploring Nature have my ❤️.
  <br>